Autonomous Quantum Error Correction of Spin-Oscillator Hybrid Qubits

-For physical platforms inherently equipped with DV degree of freedom, such as internal hyperfine levels of trapped ion systems, the structure of $\hat{H}_\mathrm{SB}$ can be advantageous compared to the nonlinear CV Hamiltonian required to stabilize CV cat states.
-The laser-driven three-wave-mixing coupling between motional modes scales cubically with the Lamb-Dicke parameter $\eta\ll1$ in the coupling coefficient ($\propto\eta^3$)~\cite{PhysRevA.56.4815}, which is one order higher in $\eta$ than the quadratic scaling of the controlled-beamsplitter interaction~\cite{PhysRevLett.124.170502, jeon2025multimodebosonicstatetomography}.
-In the superconducting system, the controlled beam splitter-type term in the $\hat{H}_\mathrm{SB}$ can be realized by utilizing the nondegenerate three-wave mixing from native nonlinear elements of circuit QED~\cite {PhysRevX.15.011070, frattini_three-wave_2021}.

-\textit{Concatenation of the hybrid qubit.---} The biased error structure and the existence of bias-preserving logical operations enable efficient suppression of phase errors by embedding the hybrid qubit into a conventional QEC code.
-Such a proposal has been made for cat codes~\cite{PhysRevX.9.041053} and was recently realized~\cite{putterman_hardware-efficient_2025}.
-We consider a classical repetition code of distance $d$, suppressing logical phase-flip errors due to thermal noise ($|\mu\rangle_\mathrm{rep} := |\mu\rangle_\mathrm{L}^{\otimes d},\quad \mu\in\{0,1\}$).
-The phase repetition code suppresses the phase-flip errors, but makes the logical information more susceptible to bit-flip errors since every single physical bit-flip directly induces a logical bit-flip.
-The phase repetition code yields the logical error probabilities ($P_\mathrm{X}, P_\mathrm{Z}$) in terms of physical error probabilities ($q_\mathrm{X}, q_\mathrm{Z}$):
+\textit{Concatenation of the hybrid qubit.---} The bit errors amplified from the proposed AutoQEC can be further suppressed by the concatenation of the hybrid qubit using a conventional QEC code.
+Such a proposal has been made for cat codes~\cite{PhysRevX.9.041053} and was recently realized in superconducting systems~\cite{putterman_hardware-efficient_2025}.
+As the simplest example, we consider a repetition code, $|\mu\rangle_\mathrm{rep} := |\mu\rangle_\mathrm{L}^{\otimes d},~\mu\in\{0,1\}$ with distance $d$.
+The bit repetition code suppresses the bit errors, but makes the logical information more susceptible to phase-flip errors as each phase-flip in $\ket\mu_\mathrm{L}$ induces a logical phase error.
+More precisely, the logical error probabilities ($P_\mathrm{X}, P_\mathrm{Z}$) in terms of unconcatenated error probabilities $(q_\mathrm{X}, q_\mathrm{Z})$ for each $\ket\mu_\mathrm{L}$ is given as,